VishwamKumar/infra.patterns.examples/README.md

-# 🌦️ Weather App – Infrastructure with Redis & RabbitMQ (REST APIs)
+# 🌦️ Weather App – Infrastructure with Redis, RabbitMQ and Serilog

 This repository demonstrates infrastructure-focused patterns using **Redis for caching** , **RabbitMQ for messaging** and **Serilog for logging** in .NET REST APIs.
 These are built around a simplified Weather App use case, showing how infrastructure concerns can be modularized and cleanly integrated.